Legendary Dance, Rap and R&B Mastering

 STarting at $295

 Mastering is included with mixing projects.
 Availability is limited and subject to project approval.
-Contact us if you have an especially unique, or compelling project.
+Contact us for schedule availability.

-If you need s second set of ears on your project, we're happy to evaluate mixes, masters or production in our listening environment.
+If you need s second set of ears on your project, we're happy to evaluate mixes, masters or production.

 ATC SMC 150